zuixjs/zuix-web-starter/source/pages/docs/pages-layout.md

 ### `order`

-Set pages listing order, that is mainly used for rendering navigation links and content listing menu.
+Set pages listing order, that is mainly used for rendering navigation links and content listing menus, like the one in the side drawer menu of this page.

 ### `icon`

 Icon associated to the page.
 This icon is currently shown next to the page name in the side drawer's menu of the `side_drawer` layout.

+### `imagePreviewMini`

+The 256x256 preview image to be used in cards list, like the ones used [here](../../../home).

 ### `title`